kgarcia-snhu/kgarcia-snhu.github.io/README.md

  6. Ensured naming conventions of fields/constants/variables/parameters/classes/libraries clear and meaningful.
  7. Removed excess commenting - Over commenting, while useful can lead to distractions or large files.
  8. Added commenting to functionality - Provide necessary comments to specific functions required.
- 9. Ensure Project Requirements are fulfilled and improvements support quality, efficiency, and security.
+ 9. Ensure artifact requirements are fulfilled and improvements support quality, efficiency, and security.
- 10. Create ReadMe file and include project outcome and steps.
-This is a project where I had to create a README file as one did not exist.
+ 10. Create ReadMe file and include artifact outcome and steps.

 The skills for this artifact demonstrate an ability to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
 Initially, I had issues with the program accessing the inputdatafile.txt file.
 When trying to read the file Microsoft Visual Studio prompted an error that the file was not found.
 After researching online, I found that in order to access external files, MVS requires the file to be embedded within the source folder location.
 By doing this, I was able to find a solution to address potential design flaws in software, but wonder how other projects tackle issues of the same matter for encryption?
 By embedding the file, the encrypt_decrypt function key was used at each value to output values saved.
 I routinely placed sections in code to output the values of strings to determine what is being written as a check and balance.